U.S. Department of Labor

 - Chairs meetings when the official to whom NACOSH reports so directs;

-- Assembles and maintains NACOSH reports, records and documents; and
+- Assembles and maintains NACOSH rep01is, records and documents; and

 - Carries out the provisions of the Freedom oflnformation Act (FOIA) (5 U.S.C.
 552) with respect to NACOSH reports, records, and other papers.